Demystifying Human Trafficking in the Caribbean Context: The Intersection of Culture and Human Trafficking

 This facilitated discussion will explore the various ways in which the culture in Caribbean nations facilitates various forms of trafficking in the region (migration, trafficking through sports, familial trafficking, views on prostitution/commercial sex, child begging).

-A1: Understanding the traffickers
+Workshop A1: Understanding the Traffickers

 This workshop will take a deeper look at who are the traffickers in the region and what vulnerabilities they are exploiting.
-We will explore what traffickers and trafficking organizations look like. (e.g., Sporting, unemployment, schools and children and sponsor-walk sheets)
+We will explore what traffickers and trafficking organizations look like (e.g., Sporting, unemployment, schools and children and sponsor-walk sheets).

 This workshop will take a look at the cultural and historical commonalities that are perpetuating trafficking in the region such as domestic servitude linking this to historical legacies such as the house-girl from West Africa and Indo-Caribbean traditions.
 This workshop will be interactive and include checking biases that make it difficult for people to recognize trafficking when it’s happening; high rates of migration, etc.

-Facilitated Discussion & Conclusion
+Facilitated Discussion

 Do Caribbean countries work together to combat trafficking or are we working in silos?